Hanson Formation

-The Hanson Formation (also known as the Shafer Peak Formation) is a geologic formation on Mount Kirkpatrick and north Victoria Land, Antarctica.
+The Hanson Formation (also known as the Shafer Peak Formation) is a geologic formation on Mount Kirkpatrick and north Victoria Land, Ross Dependency, Antarctica.
 It is one of the two major dinosaur-bearing rock groups found on Antarctica to date; the other is the Snow Hill Island Formation and related formations from the Late Cretaceous of the Antarctic Peninsula.
 The formation has yielded some Mesozoic specimens, but most of it is as yet unexcavated.
 Part of the Victoria Group of the Transantarctic Mountains, it lies below the Prebble Formation and above the Falla Formation.
 The formation includes material from volcanic activity linked to the Karoo-Ferar eruptions of the Lower Jurassic.
 The climate of the zone was similar to that of modern southern Chile, humid, with a temperature interval of 17–18 degrees.

 The Hanson Formation is correlated with the Section Peak Formation of the Eisenhower Range and Deep Freeze Range, as well as volcanic deposits on the Convoy Range and Ricker Hills of southern Victoria Land.
+Recent work has successfully correlated the Upper Section Peak Formation, as well unnamed deposits in Convoy Range and Ricker Hills with the Lower Hanson, all likely of Sinemurian age and connected by layers of silicic ash, while the upper section has been found to be Pliensbachian, and correlated with a greater volcanic pulse, marked by massive ash inputs.